Obadha/baraza-android-app/README.md

 ## Getting Started

+## Current Status
+The concept of Baraza is still very much in its infancy stage.
+Redefine concept
+Redefine Mock-ups
+Build prototype

 ## Contributing

-Thanks for your interest in contributing to [PROJECT]!
+Thanks for your interest in contributing to Baraza!
 There are many ways to contribute.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Participation Guidelines